windowsub0406/SelfDrivingCarND/SDC_project_3/README.md

 And added 4 Convolutional layers.
 The filter size is almost 3x3 and 1 2x2.
 I guess that the larger filter size will damage the important information of the image.
 There is 5x5 filter in NVIDIA model but their image size is 200x66 not 64x64.
 I used `relu` as a activation function, glorot_uniform for weight initialization and used maxpooling and 3 fully connected layers.
 It wasn't deep neural network but enough to train powerfully.
 As I designed the model in prior [traffic-sign project](https://github.com/windowsub0406/SelfDrivingCarND/blob/master/SDC_project_2/Traffic_Sign_Classifier.ipynb), I had tried he's initialization and batch_normalization for preventing the overfitting and 'vanishing gradient'.
 I couldn't find the correct reason but it turned out to be rather unsatisfactory.
 So I added a droupout and it worked well.

-I used an `Adam optimizer` for training and `learning rate = 0.0001`, `batch size : 256` `10 epoch`.
+I used an `Adam optimizer` for training and `learning rate = 0.0001`, `batch size : 256`, `10 epoch`.
 I also separated 10% of validation dataset after shuffling data.
 In fact, the validation accuracy didn't mean much in this model.
-Because of the continuous output.
+Because This model prints out the continuous value. not discrete value.

 ## Visualization